csells/go_router/README.md

 page anyway.

 ## Parameterized redirection
-In some cases, a path is parameterized and you'd like to redirect with those parameters in mind.
+In some cases, a path is parameterized, and you'd like to redirect with those parameters in mind.
 You can do that with the `params` argument to the `state` object passed to the `redirect` function: